tact-lang/pitaya/docs/SPECIFICATION.md

 - **Interrupted instances** (including those inferred after a crash):
   - If container exists AND plugin supports resume: Resume from saved session
-  - If container exists BUT plugin doesn't support resume: Mark as `cannot_resume`
+  - If container exists BUT plugin doesn't support resume: Record diagnostic `resume_diagnostic=cannot_resume` in state metadata
-  - If container missing BUT workspace exists: Mark as `container_missing`
+  - If container missing BUT workspace exists: Record diagnostic `resume_diagnostic=container_missing` in state metadata
-  - If both container and workspace missing: Mark as `artifacts_missing`
+  - If both container and workspace missing: Record diagnostic `resume_diagnostic=artifacts_missing` in state metadata

 - **Queued instances**: Start normally

 Override rule (normative): On resume, orchestration MUST override any `resume_session_id` present in a task input with the most recent persisted `session_id` from `state.json` before calling the runner.
 This prevents races with later session updates.

-Diagnostic note: The isolated workspace is never used for resume; only the container/session state matters.
-Any references to `workspace` presence in statuses (e.g., `artifacts_missing`) are diagnostic for post‑mortem only and MUST NOT trigger resume logic from the workspace.
+Execution scope (v1): Resume re-enters strategy code so downstream phases (e.g., scoring/review) can be scheduled as each generation completes.
+Durable task keys and fingerprint checks ensure idempotency: re-entry MUST NOT duplicate already-registered work.
+Only tasks that were previously registered (QUEUED/RUNNING/INTERRUPTED) or deterministically rescheduled by strategy re-entry will execute; no speculative replay of arbitrary past code occurs.

+Diagnostic note: The isolated workspace is a first-class resume artifact.
+On resume, the runner reuses the prior workspace when present and valid, preserving uncommitted changes.
+If the workspace is missing or invalid, resume proceeds with a fresh clone (files from the prior attempt will not be present in that case).
+Status diagnostics MAY still reference workspace presence for post‑mortem analysis.

 **Immediate Finalization on Resume**